Here’s exactly how to store dahlia bulbs for winter and tips for replanting them in spring.

 If you choose to use sulfur dust or another type of fungicide, be sure you wear protective gear like gloves and a face mask when you apply it.
 Breathing in the dust can be harmful to your lungs and may irritate your eyes as well.

-Cover all the tubers with a good layer of your chosen fungicide dust.
+Cover all the dahlia with a good layer of your chosen fungicide dust.
 Be sure to especially cover any sections that you had to cut.

 You can also choose not to use a fungicide.
-You’ll just need to check the tubers more often through the winter to make sure they remain healthy.
+You’ll just need to check the dahlia more often through the winter to make sure they remain healthy.

 How to Store